 - Complete the VCU Safety Awareness Orientation.

-- Learn your way around campus.
+- Learn your way around campus by viewing campus maps.

 - Learn how to maintain a safe and healthy environment at VCU and remember to sign up for VCU text alerts.

 Start to get settled into life at VCU and remember the following:

 - Attend New Employee Orientation and finalize your benefits enrollments.

 - Complete the online Safety Awareness Orientation within the first 60 days of employment.

 - Enroll in (or waive) health care benefits.
 Learn more about health care, dental, and employee assistance programs.
 Use the interactive Alex tool to help you compare plans and project annual expenses.